RAJA User Guide¶

 RAJA is a software library of C++ abstractions, developed at Lawrence Livermore National Laboratory (LLNL), that enable architecture and programming model portability for high performance computing (HPC) applications.
 RAJA has two main goals:

-- To enable application portability with manageable disruption to algorithms and programming styles.
+- To enable application portability with manageable disruption to existing algorithms and programming styles.

-- To achieve performance comparable to using various programming models (e.g., OpenMP, CUDA, etc.) directly.
+- To achieve performance comparable to using common programming models (e.g., OpenMP, CUDA, etc.) directly.

 RAJA targets portable, parallel loop execution by providing building blocks that extend the generally-accepted parallel for idiom.